jozefvalachovic/logger/README.md

 ---

-**For more examples and documentation, see the source code and tests.**
+**For more examples and documentation, see the examples directory and tests.**